uci-cbcl/PyLOH/README.md

 Overview
 --------
 PyLOH is composed of three modules:
 * `preprocess`.
-Preprocess the reads aliments of paired normal-tumor samples in BAM format and produces the paired counts file, preprocessed segments file and preprocessed BAF heat map file as output.
+Preprocess the reads aliments of paired normal-tumor samples in BAM format and produce the paired counts file, preprocessed segments file and preprocessed BAF heat map file as output.

 * `run_model`.
-Take the paired counts file and preprocessed segments file as input, estimates tumor purity, the copy number and the allele type of each segment.
+Take the paired counts file and preprocessed segments file as input, estimate tumor purity, the copy number and the allele type of each segment.

 * `postprocess`.
-Take the preprocessed BAF heat map file as input and plots the BAF heat map for each segment as output.
+Take the preprocessed BAF heat map file as input and plot the BAF heat map for each segment as output.

 The general workflow of PyLOH is this
 ![alt tag](https://github.com/uci-cbcl/PyLOH/blob/gh-pages/images/workflow.png?raw=true)